SophieTiger/to-do-list/README.md

 ![Image of the wireframe to-do-list](/assets/images/wireframe.png)

 ## Credits
--   A special thanks to my Mentor, Spencer, for the support, help with troubleshooting, and answering all my Questions.
+-   A special thanks to my Mentor, Spencer Barriball, for the support, help with troubleshooting, and answering all my Questions.
 He has been a great help on the way!

 ### Content